dsuch/pymqi/docs/examples.rst

     gmo.Options = pymqi.CMQC.MQGMO_WAIT | pymqi.CMQC.MQGMO_FAIL_IF_QUIESCING
     gmo.WaitInterval = 5000 # 5 seconds

-    qmgr = pymqi.connect(queue_manager, channel, conn_info)
+    with pymqi.connect(queue_manager, channel, conn_info) as qmgr:
         queue = pymqi.Queue(qmgr, queue_name)

         keep_running = True

         while keep_running:
             try:
                 # Wait up to to gmo.WaitInterval for a new message.
                 message = queue.get(None, md, gmo)

                 # Process the message here..

                 # Reset the MsgId, CorrelId & GroupId so that we can reuse
                 # the same 'md' object again.
                 md.MsgId = pymqi.CMQC.MQMI_NONE
                 md.CorrelId = pymqi.CMQC.MQCI_NONE
                 md.GroupId = pymqi.CMQC.MQGI_NONE

             except pymqi.MQMIError as e:
                 if e.comp == pymqi.CMQC.MQCC_FAILED and e.reason == pymqi.CMQC.MQRC_NO_MSG_AVAILABLE:
                     # No messages, that is OK, we can ignore it.
                     pass
                 else:
                     # Some other error condition.
                     raise

         queue.close()
-    qmgr.disconnect()

 Notes: